1D10T1C-STUD10S/more-to-explore/docs/structures>dungeons.md

 ## 1. Amethyst Dungeon:

-   Once the lair of a powerful sect of ancient sorcerers,the fools sought to master the thaumaturgical secrets buried within the oppulence of amethyst, only to lose themselves under the influence of the Krystalline...
+   Once the lair of a powerful sect of ancient sorcerers,the fools sought to master the thaumaturgical secrets buried within the oppulence of amethyst, only to lose themselves under it's influence, now eternal thralls of flesh and crystal...

 ***Difficulty***: mid-game